-- 1. To receive the accounts of the Company for the year ended 31 December 2008 together with the reports thereon of the directors and auditors of the Company. - 2.
+- 1. To receive the accounts of the Company for the year ended 31 December 2009 together with the reports thereon of the directors and auditors of the Company. - 2.
 To reappoint Mr Richard Warr as a director of the Company. - 3.
-To reappoint Mr Dimitri Dimitriou as a director of the Company. - 4.
-To reappoint Dr Robert Zimmer as a director of the Company. - 5.
-To reappoint Franco di Muzio as a director of the Company. - 6.
-To reappoint Dr Ajay Agrawal as a director of the Company. - 7.
+To reappoint Franco di Muzio as a director of the Company. - 4.
 To reappoint Nexia Smith & Williamson Audit Limited as the auditors of the Company to hold office from the conclusion of the meeting until the conclusion of the next general meeting at which the accounts are laid before the Company at a remuneration to be determined by the directors.